Murders of Hattie Mae Cohens and Brian Mock

 On September 26, 1992, Hattie Mae Cohens and Brian Mock were killed by a firebomb attack at their apartment in Salem, Oregon.

 As Cohens was a lesbian, and Mock was gay, the attack was seen by the Salem LGBTQ community as motivated by homophobia which had been encouraged by advocates of Ballot Measure 9.
-Four white supremacist skinheads, aged 19 to 22, were arrested in connection with the killings, and charged with murder, aggravated murder, assault, arson, and intimidation; during the trial, one pleaded guilty to aggravated murder, one was acquitted of all charges, and two were found guilty of murder, assault, arson, and racial intimidation.
+Some also saw the attack as racially motivated, as Cohens and other residents of the apartment building were African American.
+Four white supremacist skinheads, aged 19 to 22, were arrested in connection with the killings, and charged with murder, aggravated murder, assault, arson, and intimidation; during the trial, one pled guilty to aggravated murder, one was acquitted of all charges, and two were found guilty of murder, assault, arson, and racial intimidation.

 Attack

 According to witnesses, Cohens had been involved in a feud with the four skinheads.
 Cohens' nephew had been called racial epithets by at least one of the perpetrators in the weeks before the attack.
 A few weeks prior to the firebombing, Mock had been attacked by a group of men, whom witnesses said called him homophobic epithets.
 There was not enough evidence to prosecute the crime, so Cohens and two of her friends tracked down the leader of the attack and beat him up.

 A teenage witness reported that a large group of skinheads had visited the apartment on September 25, and that a fight had broken out at the time.
 According to the Bay Area Reporter, the fight was related to the prior attack on Mock and Cohens' defense of him.

 In the early hours of September 26, two bottles filled with gasoline, the first thrown by Sean Edwards, were thrown into Cohens and Mock's basement apartment in northeast Salem.
 A fire started, which trapped Cohens in her bedroom, where she died of smoke inhalation.
 Mock and six other building residents were injured, and he died in the hospital on September 27.